-But how in the world do you take a vacation when you're on call and on the spot taking care of Mom or another family member?
+But how in the world do you take a vacation when you're on call and on the spot taking care of Mom or another loved one?
 It's a dilemma that every caregiver faces, and there's no question that it's a tough one.
-However, there are ways to make sure your loved one is safe and comfortable while you get some much-needed R&R.
+However, there are a lot of ways to make sure your loved one is safe and comfortable while you get some much-needed R&R.

-After that, frequently tell her how excited you are about your vacation; you might mention details as they develop to help her "see" your plans.
-Understanding that this is something important to you will help her balance her distress and "buck up" to accept the temporary change.
+After that, frequently mention how excited you are about your vacation; you might share details as they develop to help your loved one "see" your plans.
+Understanding that this is something important to you will help them balance any distress they may feel and "buck up" to accept the temporary change.

 Most in-home care agencies can provide you with a personal care assistant for the short term; this is often known as respite care.
 Using an agency saves you the work of finding, hiring, and training someone, so it's a great way to go in a pinch.
 To find an in-home care agency near you, use our In-Home Care Directory.

-You might be surprised to find out how many independent living, assisted living, and continuing care retirement communities in your area offer short-term room-and-board situations, or respite care.
+You might be surprised to find out how many independent living, assisted living and continuing care retirement communities (CCRCs) in your area offer short-term room-and-board options, or respite care.
 Not only does this option offer the ultimate in peace of mind, it also presents an opportunity for your loved one to experience what an independent living or assisted living facility has to offer.
 To find out which facilities near you have respite care arrangements, call your Area Agency on Aging or use our Assisted Living Directory.